 Your 6-month probationary period could be extended to 12 months if your supervisor determines a need.
-However, the School administration may terminate your employment for any reason or no reason as long as it is not a termination in violation of Florida or federal laws.
+However, the School administration may terminate your employment for any reason or no reason as long as it is not a termination in violation of Florida or federal laws, including after the conclusion of the probationary period.